Nissan Sentra: Fifth generation (B15; 1999)

 The Sentra finally crossed over into the "compact" class when the redesigned model launched in February 2000 as a 2000 model.
 When new, this redesign was considered a substantial upgrade compared to the "cheap" economy car it replaced.
 Previously, the compact class had been occupied by the Altima, which moved to the mid-size class in 2001, and its wheelbase remained unchanged from the previous generation.
 While earlier Sentras were very similar to their Japan-market B-series Nissan Sunny twins, the B15 Sentra diverged greatly from the B15 Sunny (Nissan Super Sunny).
 Production shifted from Smyrna, Tennessee to Aguascalientes, Mexico, and the Smyrna production line was retooled to build the Nissan Xterra.
+With the arrival of this generation, Sentras for the US market were no longer made in Japan.
 The 2000–2001 Sentra SE with the SR20DE roller rocker motor, which has 145 hp and 136 lbft of torque, occupied the top-of-the-line Sentra until the SE-R returned for model year 2002.
 The 1.6-liter GA16DE engine was dropped in favor of the 1.8 L QG18DE (1769 cc), rated at 126 hp and 129 lbft.
 In Brazil, this engine generated 115 PS at 5,600 rpm and 15.8 kgm at 4,400 rpm.
 Numerous upgrades were made over the previous generation.
 The new model featured a new interior with higher quality plastics and more comfortable seats.
 The exterior was also substantially updated and now featured body-side moldings and clear headlights.
 The curb weight on the QG18DE-engined Sentra is 2513 lb.
 With the introduction of the B15 in year 2000, Nissan also introduced a CA 'Clean Air' trim only available in California.
 The CA trim boasts a double walled exhaust, three catalytic converters, quick catalyst warm up, and a radiator that has a special coating which actually changes ground level ozone (smog) into oxygen.
 The Sentra CA model is the only gasoline-fueled vehicle in the world to receive California Air Resources Board (CARB) super ultra low emission vehicle (SULEV) certification and obtain zero-emission credits.

 In markets where the B15 Sentra or Sunny was not sold, Nissan usually sold a similar car called the Nissan Bluebird Sylphy (G10/N16) in Japan but under other names elsewhere.
 In Europe, the Bluebird Sylphy was known as the Nissan Almera (N16) and Australia and New Zealand as the Nissan Pulsar (N16).
 The G10/N16 is constructed on the same platform as the B15 and features the same interior and engines.